 Multiple vaccine products have been approved for sales worldwide.
-Many of these vaccine products are marketed by our major competitors in particular for hepatitis A, hepatitis B, influenza and EV71.
-Specifically, with respect to the inactivated hepatitis A vaccine, we consider Tibet AIM Biovaccine Technology Group Co., Ltd. (the hepatitis A manufacturer spun off from Kunming Institute of Biological Products) and Merck Sharp & Dohme Corp. as key competitors in China, and GlaxoSmithKline Biologicals and Merck Sharp & Dohme Corp. for the markets outside China.
-In China, according to the batch release numbers published by NIFDC in 2019, over 60% of hepatitis A vaccines released in China are live attenuated vaccine, another type of hepatitis A vaccine compared to inactivated version, which is the biggest competitor for our inactivated hepatitis A vaccine.
-The live attenuated hepatitis A vaccine manufacturers include Kunming Institute of Biological Product, Pukang Biological Co., Ltd., and Changchun Institute of Biological Products.
+Many of these vaccine products are marketed by our major competitors in particular for hepatitis A, influenza and COVID-19 vaccine.
+Specifically, with respect to the inactivated hepatitis A vaccine, we consider Merck Sharp & Dohme Corp. as key competitors in China, and GlaxoSmithKline Biologicals and Merck Sharp & Dohme Corp. for the markets outside China.
+The live attenuated hepatitis A vaccine manufacturers include Institute of Medical Biology - Chinese Academy of Medical Sciences (IMBCAM), Pukang Biological Co., Ltd., and Changchun Institute of Biological Products.
 With respect to the hepatitis A and B vaccines, we are the only company with this product in China.

-With respect to the influenza vaccines, we consider Hualan Biological Engineering Inc. and Changchun Institute of Biological Products as key competitors in China, and Sanofi Pasteur S.A. as our major competitor for the market outside China.

-With respect to the EV71 vaccines, we considered Kunming Institute of Biological Product and China National Biotec Group Co., Ltd. as our key competitors in China as well as outside China.
+With respect to the influenza vaccines, we consider Hualan Biological Engineering Inc. and Changchun Institute of Biological Products as key competitors in China, and Sanofi Pasteur S.A. as our major competitor for the markets outside China.
+With respect to the EV71 vaccines, we consider IMBCAM and China National Biotec Group Co., Ltd. as our key competitors in China.
+With respect to the COVID-19 vaccine, we consider China National Biotec Group, Pfizer, Moderna and AstraZeneca as our key competitors.
+With respect to the varicella vaccine, we consider Changchun BCHT Biotechnology Co., Ltd. and Changchun Keygen Biological Products Co., Ltd. as key competitors in China.
+With respect to the 23-valent pneumococcal polysaccharide vaccine, we consider Chengdu Institute of Biological Products, Walvax Biotechnology Co., Ltd. and Shenzhen Kangtai Biological Products Co., Ltd. as key competitors in China.
+For inactive polio vaccine we consider IMBCAM as our key competitor in China.